My friend Rochelle left this mortal coil in 2005. I republish this tribute each year on the anniversary of her death.

 I have a lifetime of wonderful memories of Rochelle, from the first time we met at a party when we were high school seniors to her radiant presence at my sister's birthday celebration last November.
 We had many adventures over those 40 years, but I've recalled one in particular since her passing.
 Let’s call it the Great Roaring Fork Rope Bridge Adventure.

-In this particular instance it was to a house outside of Carbondale where three friends whom Rochelle called The Slow Children lived.
-She had so named them because of the
+In this particular instance it was to a house outside of

 sign on the road near their driveway, but now that I think about it, maybe for another reason as well.
-Rochelle immediately set about squaring away the Slow Children’s kitchen, which was in the kind of toxic condition you would expect for three guys who spent their days building houses for those millionaires and their nights throwing back cold ones at the Hollywood.
+Rochelle immediately set about squaring away the Slow Children's kitchen, which was in the kind of toxic condition you would expect for three guys who spent their days building houses for those millionaires and their nights throwing back cold ones at the

 Her domestic diva duties done, we headed out with two of the three Slow Children for an explore along the Roaring Fork River canyon, which is situated a few miles below Marble, a mountaintop ghost town that was once home to thousands of people who worked what was then the world’s largest marble quarry, supplying the goods for the Lincoln Memorial, Tomb of the Unknown Soldier and many other buildings.
 There are many old mine entrances in the area, most long overgrown with trees and vegetation.

 The day was gloriously sunny and quite hot, and it being late summer, the meadows we crossed as we climbed to the canyon were a riot of columbine, primrose, lavender and sage.
 While our hike was not technically difficult, neither was it for the faint of heart.